nzymedefense/nzyme/README.md

 ## Legal notice

-Make sure to comply with local laws, especially with regards to wiretapping, when running nzyme.
-Note that nzyme is never decrypting any data but only reading unencrypted data.
+Make sure to comply with local laws, especially with regards to wiretapping, when running Nzyme.
+Note that Nzyme is never decrypting any data but only reading unencrypted data.